-Montefalco, in Italy's Umbria region, is one of those small towns that most travelers have never heard of, but would truly love if they ever found it.
+Montefalco isin Italy's Umbria region.
 Here we will reveal the secret of this old medieval fortified town, uncovered like a hidden treasure.

 Travelers who enjoy wandering in quiet, little back lanes, lined by ancient stone homes with flowerpots, and no crowds, will be enraptured by Montefalco.
 You are getting away from it all at this hilltop location surrounded by vistas of green rolling landscapes covered by olive trees and vineyards, giving it the nickname "balcony of Umbria."